Waulk definition: (verb) to make woolen cloth denser and more felt-like (so it can be cut up without unraveling) by soaking and beating

 Excerpt from “Waulking Song” by Sam Henry

 They begin with woven cloth, around 24 feet long, with both ends sewn together.
 The cloth is soaked with a mordant which opens the fibers and makes it easier to lock them together, or felt.
-In olden days, the mordant was urine which was collected by the village for the weaving and dyeing of the cloth (but I promise they won’t be using that at the fair!).
+In olden days, the mordant was urine which was collected by the village for the weaving and dyeing of the cloth (but I promise they won’t be using that at our show!).
 Then, seated at a table, the cloth is pounded by hand for an hour or two.
 Hard work, but necessary.

 Periodically, the cloth is measured to gauge the amount of shrinkage.
 They use the ingenious method of measuring by bent index fingers (roughly one inch!) as you can see in the photo above.